Job location: Law School Employment Type:

 Provide career counseling to students

-Provide highly individualized counseling and associated job search support to all students on an as-needed basis, including coaching students on job search strategies, conducting mock interviews, and reviewing resumes and cover letters.
-Serve as primary point of contact for students interested in cross disciplinary degrees and/or cross disciplinary careers and provide basic education in this counseling to all team members for use in their own counseling.
+Provide highly individualized counseling and associated job search support to all students on an as-needed basis, including reviewing resumes and cover letters, coaching students on job search strategies, conducting mock interviews, and OCI bid list review.

 Other duties as assigned